donxyen/donxyen/README.md

 </a>

 ## Introduction
-I’m a data-driven professional with a strong background in analytics and SEO, now channeling that technical curiosity into cybersecurity.
-My experience interpreting complex data, optimizing systems for performance, and uncovering hidden patterns naturally evolved into a passion for identifying vulnerabilities, strengthening defenses, and helping companies stay safe in this evolving digital landscape.
+I’m a data-driven professional with a strong background in analytics, programming, and SEO — now channeling that technical curiosity into cybersecurity.
+My experience interpreting complex data, writing efficient code, optimizing systems for performance, and uncovering hidden patterns naturally evolved into a passion for identifying vulnerabilities, strengthening defenses, and helping companies stay safe in this evolving digital landscape.

 ## Objective
-I’m working toward a career in cybersecurity, specifically in a SOC role where I can put my analytical and problem-solving skills to work.
-My background in analytics and SEO taught me how to spot patterns, think critically, and use data to make smarter decisions — skills I’m now applying to threat detection, incident response, and keeping digital systems secure.
-I’m motivated by learning new tools, understanding how attacks happen, and being part of the team that prevents them.
+I’m working toward a career as a Cybersecurity Engineer, with my first goal being to break into the field as a SOC Analyst.
+I want to apply my analytical mindset, problem-solving skills, and programming experience to threat detection, incident response, and security automation.
+My background in analytics and SEO taught me how to spot patterns, think critically, and use data to make smarter decisions — skills I’m now applying to monitoring threats, investigating alerts, and strengthening defenses.
+I’m driven by curiosity and continuous learning.

 ## Skills
 | Skill                                      | Associated Project                                                                 |